 Attend a hearing.

-A divorce requires a lot of communication, as you’ll now have to determine child support and custody (if you have children), spousal support, and asset and debt division.
+A divorce requires a lot of communication, as you’ll now have to determine child support and custody (if you have children), and asset and debt division.
 If you and your spouse have an amicable relationship, you may be able to determine these matters in one or two hearings.
 However, a contested or high net worth divorce can require an extensive knowledge of the law in order to make sure each spouse is getting what’s fair.

 Sign the divorce decree.